threefoldtech/rmb-rs/README.md

 Starting from this we came up with a more detailed requirements:

-- User (or rather bots) need their identity maintained by `tfchain` (a blockchain) hence each bot needs an account on tfchain to be able to use `rmb`
+- User (or rather bots) need their identity maintained by `registrar` hence each bot needs an account on registrar to be able to use `rmb`
 - Then each message then can be signed by the `bot` keys, hence make it easy to verify the identity of the sender of a message.
 This is done both ways.
 - To support federation (using 3rd party relays) we needed to add e2e encryption to make sure messages that are surfing the public internet can't be sniffed
-- e2e encryption is done by deriving an encryption key from the same identity seed, and share the public key on `tfchain` hence it's available to everyone to use
+- e2e encryption is done by deriving an encryption key from the same identity private key, and share the public key on `registrar` hence it's available to everyone to use

 ## Specification